 - Bad service reputation

-If a customer’s goal is to get a technician sent as fast as they can, your chances of resolution are dramatically diminished.
-If an agent is under a vicious attack by a raging customer and is under-equipped to handle it, his goal will become to get off the phone as fast as he can.
+If a customer’s goal is to have a technician sent to them as fast as they can, your chances of resolution over the phone are dramatically diminished.
+If an agent is under a vicious attack by a raging customer and is under-equipped to handle it, his goal will become to end the call as fast as he can.

-The product – Last but not least: If your product is bad , no service in the world can help.
+The last concern that could be affecting your first call resolution rate is your product.
+If your product is sub-standard, no service in the world can help.

-If your product is good but you have a problem with FCR it may mean you have to look at your UX/UI.
+If your product itself is good but you still have a problem with first call resolution it may mean you have to look at your UX/UI.

-If it’s confusing to the customer and difficult to the agent to explain, that will lower your First Call Resolution.
+If it’s confusing to the customer and difficult for the agent to explain, that will lower your first call resolution.

 First call resolution is a KPI that boils down all aspects of your organization into one single number.
-It corresponds directly with your customer satisfaction while keeping your finger on the pulse of your product, brand sentiment and customer support.
+It corresponds directly with your customer satisfaction while enabling you to keep your finger on the pulse of your product, brand sentiment and customer support.

-Your first priority is to make sure your call center works right.
+The first priority is to make sure your call center is running smoothly and effectively.